 4) Enjoy Live Stand-up Comedy

 In need of a good laugh?
 Good news!
-One of the most hilarious comedians in the business will be performing in Boston this February – Gabriel Iglesias!
+Some of the most hilarious comedians in the business will be performing in Boston this February!

 TIP: Even if you can’t make it or can’t afford tickets, there are always open mic comedy nights being hosted at several clubs.
 Check our free things to do in Boston post for more details.